 What’s cocaine nose?

 When you’re snorting coke, the drug is rapidly absorbed into the bloodstream via the mucous membrane.
 One immediate effect within the membrane is to shrink the blood vessels.
 As a result, this sensitive lining becomes irritated and inflamed.
 Short-term effects include sneezing, runny nose, nasal congestion and nosebleeds (which turn into a scab in your nose from coke).

 Does your nose heal after coke?

-Cocaine nose damage a.k.a., cocaine nose, is a serious side effect of doing the stuff and is often irreversible.
+Cocaine nose is a serious side effect of doing the stuff and is sometimes irreversible.
 If the mucous membrane becomes damaged due to sniffing coke, it can impair the way that air is humidified before it reaches the lungs.
 Not to mention the decreased blood supply to the nose.
 All of these things are pretty permanent and can mess with the way you smell and breathe.

 You might even face cosmetic problems such as a scab in the nose from coke.
 Plastic surgery can improve these issues, but patients are advised to seek treatment of the addiction before any attempt at reconstruction can be carried out.

 Cocaine is notoriously addictive and it’s a tough habit to break.
 Try not to wait until your nose is collapsing in on itself (cocaine nose) before you get the help you deserve.
 The NHS have advice if you’re ready to face your cocaine addiction.
 You can also read our seeking help for addiction article which will point you in the direction.
 As well as any advice we can provide, it’s important to seek medical advice for drug addiction.
 Make sure you don’t try and detox on your own because it’s going to be a tough journey ahead.

 We’re also here to support you at any time through our free, confidential support services.

 - Addaction helps people recover from drug and alcohol addictions.